-The funding of the Office is determined in large measure by the workload formulas established by the Administrative Office of the United States Courts.
+The funding of the Office is determined in large measure by the workload formulas established by the Administrative Office (AO) of the United States Courts.
 Displayed below are the fiscal year workload calculations and the authorized positions in full-time equivalency (F.T.E.).
+The reduction in authorized work units from 2019 to 2020 is due to the reduction in workload in all five specialty areas and the new workload formula developed by the AO.